Cataract sunglasses: Why they are important, and how to find the best pair

 However, it is especially important to wear post-cataract surgery sunglasses diligently for the first month of recovery, says Tanya Khan, M.D., a board-certified ophthalmologist.
 “The first four weeks of healing is the most sensitive time period.”

-The doctor also uses eye drops to dilate your pupils during surgery, and they may stay dilated for a week or so afterward.
+The doctor also uses eye drops to dilate your pupils during surgery.
+They may stay dilated for a week or so afterward, which can make the sunlight uncomfortable.
 When your pupils go back to normal, they’ll be able to get smaller to prevent too much light from getting in your eyes.
 In rare cases, pupils may stay dilated permanently.
 Sunglasses can help with the extra light sensitivity caused by pupil dilation and eye surgery in general.

 But that doesn’t mean you can stop wearing sunglasses with UV protection once your eyes have healed.
 UV protection is necessary outside, both in the sun and the shade.
 “You should be wearing protective sunglasses all the time,” Dr. Bansal says.
 “It’s a good habit with no time limit.”